 Key Stage 3

-In year 7 and 8 students are taught in three college groups and are sub-divided to form 3 mixed ability classes.
-Students in year 7 and 8 follow MYP (Middle Years Programme) learning skills through a Mathematics Mastery approach.
+Students in Year 7, 8 and 9 follow the MYP (Middle Years Programme) learning skills through a Mathematics Mastery approach.
 The department is proud to work with the organisation ‘Mathematics Mastery’ to encourage students to challenge themselves to deepen their understanding of a content area instead of being accelerated onto ‘higher’ content.
 The Scheme of Work follows the framework specifications closely although we make every effort to connect classroom practice with the real world.